 The role will include Perio-Operative observation of waste generation and materials utilization to include waste analysis, sorting, recording, trending, of waste generated in the Perio-Op area.
 Observation of materials utilization may require following patients from pre-op, surgery, and post-op.
 Observation of materials and waste generated in the Peri-Op and followed to loading dock for final disposition.
 Work may require full PPE to handle and sort waste and data collection as to the types and volume of waste generated.
 Data collection would be analyzed to identify the opportunities for highest priority for cost savings and waste reduction.
 Implementation may require education, coordination, understanding of processes, training, and other related duties.

-This position is estimated to run mid-April through September with the possibility of extending another 10 months.
+This position is estimated to run 5.5 months with the possibility of extending.